 CollegeInvest administers the Stable Value Plus Fund.
 In October 2019, CollegeInvest partnered with Nationwide Mutual Insurance Company (Nationwide) to offer a Deferred Fixed Annuity Contract (Nationwide Contract) for the Stable Value Plus Fund (SVP).
 The contract provides a guarantee on the principal and earnings of the SVP.
-The contract expires in ten years, subject to possible extension.
+The contract expires on June 30, 2029, subject to possible extension.